 Gifts to the Willamette Fund provide direct and immediate support to Willamette’s undergraduate students and professors in the University’s 49 academic programs.
 Learn about the many impactful ways your gift enhanced the Willamette experience during the 2013-2014 academic year.

 Unrestricted support for the College of Liberal Arts

-- 400 students presented in Willamette University’s undergraduate Student Scholarship Recognition Day.
+- More than 300 students presented in Willamette University’s undergraduate Student Scholarship Recognition Day.

-- A total of 18 faculty members from the College of Liberal Arts and the Graduate School of Education were awarded nationally competitive grants and awards to further research, scholarship and University programs during the 2012-2013 academic year.
+- A total of 13 faculty members from the College of Liberal Arts were awarded nationally competitive grants and awards to further research, scholarship and University programs during the 2013-2014 academic year.

-- Ten undergraduate students earned prestigious national fellowships for their academic, leadership and service accomplishments, providing them with opportunities for research, graduate school and international study.
-Among the awards were two Fulbright Grants, a James S. Kemper Scholars, a recipient of Iota Signma Pi’s annual Gladys Anderson Emerson Scholarship, an annual, national award that recognizes excellent in chemistry or biochemistry, and our first-ever Bosch fellowship.
+- 15 undergraduate students earned prestigious national fellowships for their academic, leadership and service accomplishments, providing them with opportunities for research, graduate school and international study.
+Among the awards were two Fulbright grant recipients, two James S. Kemper Scholars, a recipient of Iota Signma Pi’s annual Gladys Anderson Emerson Scholarship, an annual, national award that recognizes excellent in chemistry or biochemistry, and our first-ever Bosch fellowship.

 - In May 2014, nearly 380 College of Liberal students received their diplomas.
-They represented 29 states and four countries, with the top six majors being biology, politics, rhetoric and media studies, economics, psychology,and exercise science.
+They represented 23 states and three countries, with the top six majors being biology, politics, chemistry, psychology, economics, and English.